silver2row/beagleg_BBB_BBAI_BBAI64/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://github.com/hzeller/beagleg/blob/main/LICENSE) &nbsp;

+Currently:

+I am building this repository with this image: https://www.beagleboard.org/distros/am335x-11-7-2023-09-02-4gb-microsd-iot

+I have been using the UIO .dtbo file and PRU chips to handle quickly accessing GPIO pins.

 Step-motor controller for CNC-like devices (or 3D printers) using the PRU (Programmable Realtime Unit) of the Beaglebone Black to create precisely timed and fast stepper-pulses for acceleration and travel.